hawaiian shirt history, header

 Historically, aloha shirts are supposed to have a very relaxed fit, and traditionally, they are worn untucked which perhaps has given them the overall look of being too large.

-However, modern fit cuts and styles, particularly from Kahala and Tori Richard have also become very popular in recent years.
+However, modern fit cuts and styles, particularly from Tori Richard have also become very popular in recent years.

 What is the Best Hawaiian Shirt?

 The one that fits, of course!
-All kidding aside, try looking at Tori Richard or Kahala.
+All kidding aside, try looking at Tori Richard.
 These two companies have been in the aloha shirt business for well over 60 years each, and they are both staples in Hawaii when it comes to aloha wear.

 Our Final Thoughts on the Hawaiian Shirt History